jinjagit/chess/README.md

   * highlight last move (yellow squares: start-square & end-square)
   * pawn promotion menu: click-able choice of Q, R, N, or B.
   * side to move indicator
-  * total pieces value (and difference) for each side - updates when piece taken / pawn promoted
+  * display of total pieces value (and difference) for each side - updates when piece taken / pawn promoted
   * information box: 'game in progress'; checkmate, stalemate and draw advice, etc.
   * advice + 'claim draw' option  when 3-fold-repetition / 50-move-rule conditions satisfied
   * draw by agreement - click to 'agree' or play on to decline